mousecpn/Boosting-R-CNN/README.md

 ## Visualization

 If you want to reimplement the visualization as above, you need to change the config file first.
-Adding the key "gt_bboxes" in "collect" of test_pipeline.
+Adding "LoadAnnotations", and adding the key "gt_bboxes" in "collect", as:

 ```
 test_pipeline = [
     dict(type='LoadImageFromFile'),
+    dict(type='LoadAnnotations', with_bbox=True),
     dict(
         type='MultiScaleFlipAug',
         img_scale=(1333, 800),